niclaurenti/niclaurenti.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student in particle physics at the University of Milan.
+I am a Ph.D. student in particle physics at the University of Milan and a member of the [NNPDF](https://nnpdf.mi.infn.it) collaboration where I work as a code developer.
+Check here the [Github](https://github.com/NNPDF).

 With a background in theoretical physics in the field of particle physics, my research focuses in the high precision study of the internal structure of the proton using machine learning tool, like neural networks, using experimental data collected at particle accelerators like HERA or LHC.